Analytics

 Refresh Mechanism

-ViralToby refreshes analytics automatically on an hourly schedule.
-This hourly job:
+ViralToby refreshes analytics automatically every 2 hours via a backend scheduler.
+This job:

-- Fetches fresh data from all connected platform APIs.
+- Fetches fresh data from all connected platform APIs (or Zernio where applicable).

 - Updates the in-memory analytics cache for the dashboard.